Omedobi/Data-Science-Projects/Prediction of Heavy Metal Adsorption/README.md

 **Run the Code**: Navigate to the cloned repository directory and run the Python scripts to execute the analysis and modeling steps.

 Feel free to contribute to this repository by opening issues or submitting pull requests.
-If you have any questions or suggestions, please contact [Email](mailto:ikennaanywuike@gmail.com).
+If you have any questions or suggestions, please contact me by [Email](mailto:ikennaanywuike@gmail.com).

 ### License